 Do you have any outstanding loans?
 How much do you repay each month?
 Do you have any credit cards?

 Do you have a good repayment history or do you have a history of missed repayments?
-Link to central credit register
+You can check the central credit register here

 The documents you’ll need